Venus: The Mother of Rome and Goddess of Love and Fertility

 With Mars, she had a couple of children.
 Venus gave birth to Timor, the personification of fear who accompanied Mars on the battlefield.
 Timor had a twin with the name of Metus, the personification of terror.

-Outside these two sons, Venus had several daughters with Mars.
-First of all, Concordia, who was the goddess of harmony and concord.
+Apart from these two sons, Venus had several daughters with Mars.
+First of all, Concordia, the goddess of harmony and concord.
 Also, she gave birth to the Cupids, who were a collection of winged love deities who represented the different aspects of love.

 Other Divine Children of Venus

-Besides the children she bore with Mars, there are a couple of other deities that are ascribed to Venus and have children with her.
+Besides the children she bore with Mars, there are a couple of other deities that are ascribed to Venus.
 First, she is seen as the mother of the minor deity Priapus, a fertility god.
 The father of Priapus is believed to be Bacchus.

-Bacchus was actually a Roman god with whom the Roman goddess Venus had more than one child.
+Bacchus was a Roman god with whom Venus had more than one child.
 For example, the Graces, who are the personifications of grace and beauty, were also believed to be children of the pair.
 Together with the Cupids, the Graces would represent the persuasion of romance, love, and seduction.

 Venus’ Mortal Lovers

-As indicated earlier, Venus had a couple of mortal lovers as well.
-The most famous lovers of Venus, the mortal ones that is, go by the names of Anchises and Adonis.
-The former is also known as a Trojan prince of Dardania.
+Venus had a couple of mortal lovers as well.
+The most famous go by the names of Anchises and Adonis.
+The former is also known as the Trojan Prince of Dardania.

 Being seduced by the Venus goddess is obviously quite a good brag.
 But, Venus warned Anchises never to brag about their affair.
 If he still did brag about it, he would be struck by a thunderbolt of Jupiter.
 Unfortunately, Anchises did brag and was crippled by Jupiter’s bolt.
 Well, at least he got to brag to his mates about dating a goddess.